 So why is it that men believe they are qualified and deserve to be leaders, while women hold themselves to an impossible standard?
 Reshma argues that it all comes back to that seed that is planted in our heads as little girls.
 This idea leads the reader into the larger theme of the book: Bravery.

 Saujani echoes psychologist Carol Dweck to solidify her point.
 "If life was one long grade school, women would rule the world," she writes.
 "Well, it’s not.
 What moves the needle in the real world is bravery.”

 What does it mean to be brave?
 For some, courage can be getting out of bed every day.
 For others, it’s speaking up in a meeting, despite being interrupted each time that you do.

 Saujani stresses that bravery is entirely dependent on your mindset, and she encourages her readers to pay attention to how and why they make decisions.

 “Bravery isn’t what you think it is,” Saujani says.
 “It’s not slaying dragons or running into burning buildings.
 It’s about going through life with a mindset wherein every decision you face, you make the authentic choice, or take the bolder path.”

 Making a bold decision can be daunting, especially because the fear of failure is hardwired into women from a young age.
 However, bravery is essential for growth in all aspects of your life.
 It opens doors, teaches hard lessons, and conquers life’s many challenges.

 Saujani says it best: “When you let go of being perfect and learn to be brave, the world opens up to you — and that’s where you will find joy.”

 And don’t we all deserve joy?

-Author Andrea Boccia is speaker relations and recruitment coordinator at WSB.
+Andrea Boccia is speaker recruitment and relations coordinator at WSB.
 When she’s not sourcing the next great talent, she can be found obsessing over her dog Luna.